+6. DECLARING CONFLICTS OF INTEREST

-- 1. - During the course of a project, your team engages with a new contractor.
+During the course of a project, your team engages with a new contractor.
 However, you realise midway through the project that the contractor is your cousin.
-What do you do? - Your cousin falls under the category of your Closely Related Person.
-Working with your cousin could pose significant as your relationship constitute a conflict of interest.
-Once you have identified a potential conflict of declare interest. you must relationship immediate to your HOD/Manager via integrity portal, The HOD/Manager will then make a decision on the next course of action.
-The HOD/Manager may consult the Integrity function when making their decision. - 2. - Q Your close family friend is working with a company that supplies PMB with PLUS Ronda vehicles.
+What do you do?

+Your cousin falls under the category of your Closely Related Person.
+Working with your cousin could pose significant relationship risks as vour could constitute a conflict of interest.
+Once you have identified a potential conflict of interest. vou must declare the relationship immediate to your HOD/Manager via integrity portal, The HOD/Manager will then make a decision on the next course of action.
+The HOD/Manager may consult the Integrity function when making their decision.

+Your close family friend is working with a company that supplies PMB with PLUS Ronda vehicles.
 It is part of your job to purchase new vehicles.
 Your family friend asks for preferential treatment in renewing his firm's contract as a PMB supplier.
-What should you do? - If you entertain his request for preferential treatment, you may be implicated as having abused your position as a key decision maker (i.e. you have the power to influence the appointment of the vehicle supplier).
-Once you become aware of your family friend's bid to supply PMB with vehicles, you should declare your relationship with the supplier and abstain from making a decision to purchase vehicles without first consulting your HOD/Manager and discuss it with the Integrity function.
+What should you do?

+If you entertain his request for preferential treatment, you may be implicated as having abused your position as a key decision maker (i.e. you have the power to influence the appointment of the vehicle supplier).
+Once you become aware of your family friend's bid to supply PMB with vehicles, you should declare your relationship with the supplier and abstain from making a decision to purchase vehicles without first consulting vour HOD/Manager and discuss it with the Integrity function.

-- 3. - You are PMB's hiring manager and have been assigned to recruit a new HOD.
+Vou are PMB's hiring manager and have been assigned to recruit a new HOD.
 Your close friend asks you to include his resume in the shortlist of candidates and help him secure the job even though there are others who are better qualified.
 You agree and subsequently, he sends an expensive watch to your house as a gesture of appreciation.
-Is this right? - No. By agreeing to help your friend get the job, your decision making has been influenced by your relationship with him.
+Is this right?

+No. By agreeing to help your friend get the job, your decision making has been influenced by your relationship with him.
 Your friend's gift can also be perceived as a bribe.
-Once you have identified a potential conflict interest, you must declare and report on the relationship to your immediate HOD/Manager, who will then record the details and make a decision on the next course of action.
-The HOD/Manager may consult the Integrity function when making their decision.
+Once you have identified a potential conflict of interest, you must declare and report on the relationship to your immediate HOD/Manager, who will then record the details and make a decision on the action.
+The next course of HOD/Manager may consult the Integrity function when making their decision.